-It was lucky Friday the 13th at the Hilton Metropole in Paddington, London where the FDNY Bravest Boxing team would take on the London Metro Police Boxing Club.
-The Black Tie event had some great boxing action to go with their dinners.
+It was lucky Friday the13th at the Hilton Metropole in Paddington, London where the FDNY Bravest Boxing Team would take on the London Metro Police Boxing Club.
+The black tie event had some great boxing action to go with dinner.

-The next Scrap saw the super-heavyweights show the crowd some technical boxing to go with big punching.
-Jonathan Velasquez FDNY weighing at 105 k, was the smaller boxer in the ring.
-Franklin Ezebuenyi of the UK was the bigger boxer and was definitely looking to score some points with his right hand.
-The men did not start as fast as the women, but started boxing with a measured pace looking for the openings they could use to score.
-Velasquez with his fast jab and quick footwork kept him safe from Ezebuenyi’s power.
-When the two would get close Velasquez would let a shoe shine flurry go helping himself to edge out the win.
-The FDNY had tied up the matches a win a piece.
+The next scrap saw the super-heavyweights show the crowd some technical boxing to go with big punching.
+Jonathan Velasquez of the FDNY weighed in at 105kg and was the smaller boxer in the ring.
+Franklin Ezebuenyi of the UK, was the bigger boxer and was definitely looking to score some points with his right hand.
+The men did not start as fast as the women, but boxed with a measured pace while looking for openings that they could use to score.
+Velasquez’s fast jab and quick footwork kept him safe from Ezebuenyi’s power.
+When the two would get close, Velasquez would let a shoe shine flurry go, which helped him edge out the win.
+The FDNY had successfully tied up the matches.

 The following contest was in the light heavyweight division.
-Josiah Rivera FDNY matched with Englishman Martin Dimitri.
+Josiah Rivera of the FDNY was matched up with Englishman Martin Dimitri.
 Martin was able to use his southpaw boxing stance to his advantage in the first round to stay clear of Josiah’s power combinations.
 In the second and third round Josiah had adjusted to the southpaw riddle and landed some big punches.
-When the decision was announced, the Metro team had won the very close decision putting their team back on top 1 win for FDNY 2 wins for the Metro Police.
+When the decision was announced, the Metro team had won a close match and put their team back on top 2 to 1.

-It would be up to Danny Massa of the Fire Department to try and turn things around.
+It would be up to Danny Massa of the fire department to try and turn things around.
 His opponent Jack Shepherd of the Metro Police would not make it easy for the American.
-Danny started fast, getting inside the slightly taller Brit and landing some great left hooks to the body.
-The English Cop had trouble keeping the fireman outside because of his quickness and head movement.
-In the second round Jack Shepherd made some adjustments and was able to land some strong shots to Danny as he would come in, but it did not stop the Bronx fireman and he was able to now ad some strong headshots to the bodywork.
-The Relentless pressure and strong body punching earned the FDNY a victory.
-FDNY now had 2 wins but the English was still in the lead with 3 wins.
+Danny started fast, getting inside the slightly taller brit and landing some great left hooks to the body.
+The English cop had trouble keeping the fireman outside because of his quickness and head movement.
+In the second round Jack Shepherd made some adjustments and was able to land some strong shots to Danny as he would come in.
+It did not stop the Bronx fireman and he was able to now add some strong headshots to the body work.
+The relentless pressure and strong body punching earned the FDNY a victory.
+FDNY now had 2 wins but the English were still in the lead with 3 wins.

-With the FDNY needing the 2 remaining fights to be wins to win the night, Alex Tcherniavski of the FDNY had his work cut out for him.
-Alex knowing the team needed the win brought the fight straight to his opponent Tom Abounader.
+The FDNY needed to win the 2 remaining fights to win the night.
+Alex Tcherniavski of the FDNY had his work cut out for him.
+Alex, knowing the team needed the win, brought the fight straight to his opponent Tom Abounader.
 Alex used his quick jab and footwork to get inside.
 Once Alex was inside he let go with some great body work.
 Alex’s explosive offense and great body work forced the referee to stop the fight giving the FDNY another win and giving both teams 3 wins a piece.